thompsizzle/cloud-infrastructures/AWS/EC2_hello_world_Ansible/README.md

 ### Terraform output

-The console will output the public IP address of the EC2 instance after execution of `terraform apply`.
+The terminal will output the public IP address of the EC2 instance after execution of `terraform apply`.
 Copy the IP address and paste into browser to visit EC2 instance over the public internet.
 The instance will be unreachable, until after we run the Ansible playbook and configure the EC2 instance.